Sophivorus/EasyWiki/README.md

     - `getSiteInfo()`
     - `getToken()`

-If the assumptions of the shorthand methods don't serve your needs, you can use the action methods, and if their assumptions don't serve you either, you can fallback to the base methods.
+If none of the shorthand methods serves your needs, you can use the action methods, and if they don't help either, you can always fallback to the base methods.

-Each method has one argument for each required parameter and an optional last argument for extra parameters.

 ## Manual